Orbital Altermagnetism in Two Dimensions

-Like its spin counterpart, orbital altermagnetism contributes to a variety of magnetic phenomena, including the magneto-optical Kerr effect~\cite{Iguchi_2025,gray2024timeresolvedmagnetoopticaleffectsaltermagnet}, X-ray magnetic dichroism~\cite{PhysRevLett.132.176701,cm39-hxqk}, piezomagnetism~\cite{JunweiLiu2021Natcomm, PhysRevX.15.021083}, and nonlinear Edelstein effect~\cite{PhysRevLett.129.086602, PhysRevLett.130.166302,baek_nonlinear_2024}.
+Like its spin counterpart, orbital altermagnetism contributes to a variety of magnetic phenomena, including the magneto-optical Kerr effect~\cite{Iguchi_2025,10.1063/5.0244878}, X-ray magnetic dichroism~\cite{PhysRevLett.132.176701,cm39-hxqk}, piezomagnetism~\cite{JunweiLiu2021Natcomm, PhysRevX.15.021083}, and nonlinear Edelstein effect~\cite{PhysRevLett.129.086602, PhysRevLett.130.166302,baek_nonlinear_2024}.
 For instance, in the nonlinear Edelstein effect, a nonlinear current-induced spin or orbital magnetization can be expressed as $\delta X_a=\chi^X_{abc}E_bE_c$, where $a, b, c\in \{x, y, z\}$, $E_a$ is the electric field, and $X=S\, \mathrm{or}\, L$ denote the spin or orbital contributions, respectively.
-The nonlinear response tensor $\chi^X_{abc}$ is governed by band-geometric quantities such as the quantum metric, Berry curvature, and the matrix elements of spin or orbital angular momentum (see SM for details~\footnotemark[\value{footnote}]).
-In monolayer MoO, the $C_{4z}\mathcal{T}$ symmetry of the altermagnetic order enforces a $\pi$-periodic angular dependence, $\chi^X_{zy'y'}(\theta) = \chi^X_{zyy}(0) \cos 2\theta$.
+The nonlinear response tensor $\chi^X_{abc}$ is governed by band-geometric quantities such as the quantum metric, Berry curvature, and the matrix elements of spin or orbital angular momentum (see Sec.
+III in SM for details~\footnotemark[\value{footnote}]).
+In monolayer MoO, the combined symmetries $C_{4z}\mathcal{T}$ and $m_x\mathcal{T}$ strongly constrain the second-order response tensor $\chi^X_{z i j}$.
+For the out-of-plane response ($z$ index), the time-reversal-even part is symmetry-forbidden, leaving only the intrinsic (time-reversal-odd) contribution.
+In this case, $m_x\mathcal{T}$ enforces $\chi^X_{zxy}=0$, while $C_{4z}\mathcal{T}$ imposes $\chi^X_{zxx}=-\chi^X_{zyy}$.
+Consequently, for an in-plane electric field $\mathbf{E}=E(\sin\theta,\cos\theta)$, the induced out-of-plane polarization varies as $\delta X_z\propto E^2\cos 2\theta$, leading to a characteristic $\pi$-periodic angular dependence.